William & Mary hosts King and Northeastern

 Williamsburg, Virginia; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Northeastern visits William & Mary after Rashad King scored 25 points in Northeastern’s 69-55 win over the North Carolina A&T Aggies.
+BOTTOM LINE: Northeastern visits William & Mary after Rashad King scored 25 points in Northeastern’s 69-55 victory against the North Carolina A&T Aggies.

-The Tribe have gone 12-1 at home.
-William & Mary ranks eighth in the CAA with 30.0 points per game in the paint led by Noah Collier averaging 9.4.
+The Tribe have gone 12-1 in home games.
+William & Mary is first in the CAA with 16.7 assists per game led by Chase Lowe averaging 3.3.

-The Huskies have gone 8-9 against CAA opponents.
-Northeastern is 7-10 against opponents with a winning record.
+The Huskies are 8-9 in CAA play.
+Northeastern ranks sixth in the CAA allowing 69.7 points while holding opponents to 44.1% shooting.

-William & Mary averages 10.6 made 3-pointers per game, 3.6 more made shots than the 7.0 per game Northeastern gives up.
-Northeastern averages 6.9 made 3-pointers per game this season, 1.2 fewer made shots on average than the 8.1 per game William & Mary gives up.
+William & Mary scores 78.0 points, 8.3 more per game than the 69.7 Northeastern gives up.
+Northeastern has shot at a 45.2% rate from the field this season, 0.4 percentage points higher than the 44.8% shooting opponents of William & Mary have averaged.

 LAST 10 GAMES: Tribe: 5-5, averaging 70.8 points, 28.0 rebounds, 15.4 assists, 7.6 steals and 1.4 blocks per game while shooting 42.6% from the field.
 Their opponents have averaged 76.0 points per game.